SethJ50/NFL-Big-Data-Bowl-2026/Big Data Bowl Notes/Data Visualization.md

 - Will be meaningful to include for receiver, as well as analyzing a closest defender to the ball, potentially an average distance of defenders to ball as a ball-crowdedness metric.
 Might also be useful to add in an advantage quantification between closest defender to ball and receiver.
 - Plot ball_dist of closest defender over time, aggregated ball distance for N defenders over time, and advantage over time.

+**ball_dist_advantage**: Targeted receiver's distance from the ball minus the closest defender to the ball's distance to the ball.

 **v_toward_ball**: For a receiver, should check this out on change of direction routes to analyze the breaking point on the route.
 I think that from a modeling perspective, this is important. *Consider adding advantage between this and the closest defender to the receiver, and this and the closest receiver to the ball*
 - Individually for receivers or defenders, this is pretty much meaningless... the best thing to come from this is purely on an advantage level...
 See below